Gender: diversity matters

 Employers know that having a diverse workforce is essential for commercial as well as ethical reasons.
 Most employers have equal opportunities policies in place and are committed to preventing gender discrimination.

 In spite of this, there's still a gender pay gap.
-According to the Office for National Statistics (ONS), the gender pay gap between male and female full-time employees is 10%.
+Although this has reduced over the last 20 years, the gender pay gap between male and female full-time employees is around 10%, according to the Office for National Statistics.

 The 'glass ceiling' for women is still an issue in some industries while certain sectors have trouble recruiting a particular gender.
-For example, men are under-represented in primary school teaching.
+For example, men are under-represented in teaching, representing around a quarter of teachers in England (Department for Education, 2016).

 How do you know if an employer is dedicated to equal opportunities?